MarkPearlCoZa/manager_readme/README.md

 # Nuance

 **I am an introvert**.
 That means if I've been in a large group of people I get exhausted and need some quiet time to recharge.
+Often a quick walk around the neighborhood does is enough.

 **I hate absolutes**.
 Always and never are triggers for me.
 I prefer usually and often.